Vistaus/hamster/README.md

 * to generate translations
 * to show small window on shift+enter hit (prefix/suffix)
 * to show item lenght on the bottom of window
+* to show item size on the bottom of window
 * to warn if capslock is on
 * to export items to json file and import when app starts
 * to prepare debian package